Cloudxtreme/CI-slave-images/README.md

 The fab code should bootstrap an AWS/Rackspace instance, provision it and bake an image before deleting the original instance.

+On GCE it also bootstraps a GCE instance, but destroys the instance prior to constructing the image from the disk, as required by the GCE API.

 NOTE: if you get an:
 ```